Guest Communications Managing Your Vacation Rental

 If you leave a gift, a personalized note is a nice touch.
 We have some welcome gift ideas, and these beautiful little note cards are a perfect accompaniment.

-You can also post this Welcome flyer in your home right next to your own customized property i.d. cards.
+You can also post this Welcome flyer in your home along with your own customized property cards.

 In addition, we recommend that you call or text your guests within the first 24 hours to confirm they found everything in order and to answer any questions.